BillChan226/MJ-Bench/README.md

 ## Development Tools

-### Installation
+### Additional Installation
-For development, you need to install GroundingDINO for image detection editing.
+For development, you need to install GroundingDINO for image detection and editing.
 Here is a quick tutorial.

 Download pre-trained Swin-T model weights for GroundingDINO.
 ```